WebOrigami/docs/content/language/index.md

 	<img class="screenshot" src="/assets/illustrations/comic.png" alt="Comic panel with the text ‘Intro to Origami’ with a bright explosion behind it in the style of classic comic book covers">
 </a>

+» Learn the [Create/Transform conceptual model](model.html) that forms the basis for Origami

-Create a basic blog in Origami in the [hands-on tutorial](tutorial.html) »
+» Create a basic blog in Origami in the [hands-on tutorial](tutorial.html)

-You can read about the basics of Origami [expressions](expressions.html) »
+» Read about the basics of [Origami expressions](expressions.html)

-Try Origami in the command line using the [Origami CLI](/cli) »
+» Try Origami in the command line using the [Origami CLI](/cli)

 ## Concept